ocroz/wsl2-boot/README.md

 After running `wsl-boot` command:
 - The WSL network is configured as per its predefined definition always (Windows side),
-- All WSL2 hosts are configured with their predefined static IP always (Linux side),
+- All WSL hosts are configured with their predefined static IP always (Linux side),
-- All Hyper-V VMs connected to WSL VMSwitch are managed too,<br/>
-  so all WSL hosts and Hyper-V VMs can talk to each other always,
+- All WSL hosts and connected Hyper-V VMs can talk to each other always,
 - The DNS resolution works however you are connected to Internet or VPN,
 - You can SSH to WSL host without any delay.

 Other advantages:
-- This project is short,
+- This project is short and simple,
-- It runs a `clean shutdown` and `clean start` sequence,
-- It uses native PowerShell functions apart New-HnsNetwork(),
+- It uses native PowerShell functions apart `New-HnsNetwork()`, and the native `wsl` command,
+- The unique command `wsl-boot` starts everything cleanly and completely, including the connected VMs,
-- You decide when to boot WSL from a PowerShell or cmd prompt,<br/>
-  or double click on bat file, or at Windows startup,
+- You can boot either from a PowerShell or cmd prompt, or double click on bat file, or at Windows startup,
 - This script was tested with PowerShell 5.1 and 7.1.

 # Installation